AmberGraceSoftware/Dex/README.md

     <img src="logo/Logo256.png" />
     <br/>
     <br/>
-    Dec is a library for building
+    Dec is a library for building Roblox User Interfaces.
-    <a href="https://www.roblox.com/home">Roblox</a> User Interfaces.
     <br/>
     <br/>
-    Dec's API makes it easy to quickly prototype animated and responsive UI, manage state across a full-scale Roblox Experience.
-UI can be written entirely from Luau source code, or utilize pre-made assets built in Roblox Studio's UI editor!
+    Dec makes it easy to quickly prototype animated, responsive UI, and manage state across an entire Roblox project.

+    Dec Components can be written entirely from Luau source code, or utilize pre-made assets built in Roblox Studio's UI editor.
 </p>